TRIQS/tutorials/python/README.md

 Tutorials
 =========

-This is a small collection of ipython notebooks.
+This is a collection of ipython notebooks.
 They provide tutorials to learn to use TRIQS.
-Hopefully over time their number will increase!